Tesla Model X range, battery & charging

-Find one of the Tesla Superchargers, which will deliver a charge up to 120kW, and you can have an 80% charge in the Model X in around 30 minutes, while a 50kW rapid charger will do the same in around 90 minutes.
-Meanwhile, a 7kW home or workplace charger will take 13 hours.
-Anything slower than that, including 3kW chargers, and you’re measuring the charge time in days instead.
+Find one of the Tesla Superchargers, which will deliver a charge at up to 200kW, and you can have an 80% charge in the Model X in around 40 minutes, while a 50kW fast charger will do the same in around 90 minutes.
+Meanwhile, a 7kW home or workplace charger will take around 15 hours.

 The Tesla Model X has a battery warranty of eight years, with no mileage limit.
 However, Tesla doesn’t guarantee the batteries against general degradation, so you can’t ask for a replacement battery if it drops below 70% of its as-new performance (i.e. the car’s maximum range drops to 70% or less than it was when new), as you can with many electric cars.